-Table 12.2.1 above outlines the proportion of households whose income net of social security, income tax and housing costs is less than 60% of median income by tenure.
-Over 70% of all households (71.1%) living in affordable accommodation have an income less than 60% of the median, whilst 43.4% of households which are privately rented have an equivalised income less than 60% of the median.
-By contrast, only 11.5% of households who are owner occupiers with a mortgage have an income less than 60% of the median.
+Table 12.2.1 outlines the proportion of households whose income net of social security, income tax and housing costs is less than 60% of median income by tenure.
+Nearly two thirds of all households (65%) living in affordable housing had an income less than 60% of the median, whilst 43% of households living in privately rented accommodation had an equivalised income less than 60% of the median.
+By contrast, only 14% of households who were owner occupiers with a mortgage had an income less than 60% of the median.